neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 Note that when we "save data somewhere else", we're saving it alongside the values of $N$ and $P$ that were used for those runs.
 The choice of $(N, P)$ definitely affects the times we will be seeing, and so it is imperative we keep track of them.
 Additionally, the choice for the number of cycles is often set to `cycles=5`, while runs have `runs=5`.

-### 6.3 The Custom Testing Framework: Results and Analysis
+### 6.4 The Custom Testing Framework: Results and Analysis

 <!-- Mention P and N here again -->

-### 6.4 The Custom Testing Framework: Individual Algorithms
+### 6.5 The Custom Testing Framework: Spotlighting Individual Algorithms

 # 7. Recommendations, Afterthoughts, and Anecdotes